magecloudkit/magecloudkit/modules/storage/aws/efs/README.md

 is built to elastically scale on demand without disrupting applications, growing and shrinking automatically as you add and remove files, so your applications have the storage they need, when they need it.

+For more information please refer to the following AWS product page: https://aws.amazon.com/efs/.

+We recommend you deploy the EFS filesystem in the persistence subnets created by our [VPC module](../../../network/aws/vpc/README.md).

 ## Usage